 There are benefits to using an HSA account to pay for drug rehab programs, but, again, you must have an existing HSA account at the time when you enter your program.
 So, you cannot pay for your rehabilitation and then set up an HSA account and reimburse yourself.

 3 benefits of using an HSA to pay for your drug rehab programs

-- An HSA allows you to pay for all parts of your drug rehabilitation program, including treatments such as acupuncture, therapy and herbal therapy.
-Also, the number your visits to therapists, for example, are not stipulated.
+- An HSA allows you to pay for all parts of your drug rehabilitation program, including ancillary services such as acupuncture, massage, and chiropractic adjustments.
+Also, the number of your visits to therapists, for example, is not stipulated.
 Some traditional health insurance plans will cover most of the costs associated with your rehabilitation, say, 90%, but not the total cost.

 Can anyone set up an HSA?

 To set up an HSA, you must meet these conditions:

 - You must be enrolled in a high-deductible health insurance plan (HDHP) that is compatible with HSAs.

 - Any other health insurance cannot cover you as an individual.

 - You cannot be covered or eligible to be covered by your spouse’s healthcare plan if your spouse’s plan is not an HDHP plan.

 - You cannot be claimed as an independent on any other person’s tax return.